TERMS · GLOSSARY OF THE FRAMEWORK

 Ojas

 Vital essence; the final refined product of a seven-stage tissue transformation in Ayurvedic physiology.
 The most refined biological substance the body produces.
-Stored in the brain.
+Located in the heart (hridaya) in Charaka's classical account.
 The substrate of sustained intellectual function, spiritual perception, and the prophetess role in its highest female expression.

 Ojas (ओजस्) is, in the Ayurvedic physiological system, the final and most refined product of a seven-stage tissue transformation that begins with food.